Hemadwivedi/readme/README.md

 ![Demo](https://raw.githubusercontent.com/Hemadwivedi/readme/master/img/demo.gif)

 # License
-No lincenses for this project
+No licenses for this project.
 # Contributing
 No other contributor involve for this project.
 # Tests